idris-lang/Idris2/docs/source/reference/pragmas.rst

 .. code-block:: none

+   Warning: notId was explicitly annotated as reducing to the identity function, but the compiler did not optimise it as such (transformation pass 1/3).

+   Warning: notId was explicitly annotated as reducing to the identity function, but the compiler did not optimise it as such (transformation pass 2/3).

-   Warning: TestEnsureId.notId was explicitly annotated as reducing to the identity function, but the compiler did not optimise it as such.
+   Warning: notId was explicitly annotated as reducing to the identity function, but the compiler did not optimise it as such (transformation pass 3/3).

 ``%start``